-Sustainability at the European Tour group
+Sustainability at the European Tour Group

-By Emily Kay 4 weeks ago
+By Emily Kay 2 months ago

 As one of the world’s leading golf organisations, the European Tour Group recognises the role it has to play in ensuring the long-term health of the sport through promoting sustainability.
-We sat down with the Group’s Head of Sustainability, Maria Grandinetti Milton, to find out how it is putting sustainability at the heart of its organisation – and what venues can learn.
+We sat down with the Group’s Director of Sustainability, Maria Grandinetti Milton, to find out how it is putting sustainability at the heart of its organisation – and what venues can learn.

 Q: What are the European Tour Group’s main sustainability initiatives?